-- High temperature or strong-smelling discharge. - Pain.
-You should take your normal painkillers to ease this pain, but do not take more than the recommended dose.
+- High temperature or strong-smelling discharge. - Pain You should take your normal painkillers to ease this pain, but do not take more than the recommended dose.

-If you develop an infection, this could happen immediately after the procedure or at any time within the next 14 days.
+If you develop an infection, this could happen immediately after treatment or any time within the next 14 days.
 If you have any of the above symptoms, it is very important that you contact your family doctor or the colposcopy clinic for advice, as you may need another examination or antibiotics.